If you live with another person, not only can you add that person to your car insurance, but you should!

 Consequences of Not Adding a Person You Live With to Your Car Insurance

 By not listing someone who lives with you and drives your vehicle on your car insurance policy, you are committing fraud.

-If a claim arises through his or her use of your vehicle you will be facing not only the possibility of the claim being denied, but also the possibility of your policy being cancelled for fraud.
+If a claim happens through his or her use of your vehicle you will be facing not only the possibility of the claim being denied, but also the possibility of your policy being canceled for fraud.